Diagnosing Human-object Interaction Detectors: Introduction

-In this paper, we introduce a diagnosis toolbox for detailed investigation of HOI detectors' performance and provide quantitative break-down results of both the human-object pair detection and interaction classification tasks.
-We first perform a \emph{holistic} analysis of the overall HOI detection accuracy.
+In this paper, we aim to replicate the success of these work by introducing a toolbox designed for HOI detection, fostering future research.
+Generally speaking, the HOI detection problem consists of two sub-tasks: 1) detecting pairs of interacting human and object (human-object pair detection) and 2) classification of their interactions.
+These two tasks are not independent, but in a cascaded relationship, as shown in Fig.~\ref{fig:problem_describ}.
+Specifically, in our toolbox, we first perform a \emph{holistic} analysis of the overall HOI detection accuracy.
 Inspired by the object detection diagnosis toolbox~\cite{bolya2020tide}, we define a set of error types as well as oracles to fix them in the HOI detection pipeline across the human-object pair detection and interaction classification tasks.
 The $mAP$ improvement, obtained by applying the oracle to each error, is used to measure the significance of different errors.
 The larger $mAP$ improvement can be obtained for a particular type of error, the more it contributes to the failure of an HOI detector.
-We then delve into the human-object pair detection and interaction classification tasks, respectively, and conduct detailed studies.
-For the detection task, we mainly investigate the recall to see if it can detect all the ground-truth human-object pairs for the later stage of interaction classification.
-We also check the precision to check the noisiness level of the detections.
-For the interaction classification task, which is a multi-label classification problem, we compute the $mAP$ for different interaction categories without considering the detection scores.
-Moreover, an HOI model also needs to differentiate negative detections, where the detected human-object pairs have no actual interactions, from positive ones (\ie, with actual interactions).
-To diagnose such a binary classification problem, we report the $AP$ (Average Precision) score.

-With both such holistic and detailed investigations of the human-object pair detection and interaction classification, our toolbox provides a comprehensive diagnosis report for HOI detection models.
-To our best knowledge, this is the first toolbox dedicated for diagnosing errors for HOI detection in static images.